 "It's perhaps a little early (for a disposal) and what's more it could sap the investment needed more in other sectors," he added, pointing as an example to the government-backed 'bad bank' Sareb, which is selling off the soured real estate assets taken out of rescued lenders like Bankia.

-Bankia shares closed at 1.37 euros on Wednesday, slightly above the 1.35 euros per share at which the state recapitalized the bank with European funds in 2013.
+Bankia shares closed at 1.37 euros on Wednesday, slightly above the 1.35 euros per share at which the state recapitalised the bank with European funds in 2013.
 That means the state would break even in a sale, although any share offering would have to be done at a discount.

 Spain spent 22.5 billion euros on rescuing Bankia.

-"The government shouldn't be in a hurry and they will try and make money with this sale to minimize the cost to taxpayers," said Jose Lizan, fund manager at Auriga Global Investors, who added he had sold Bankia shares in recent weeks.
+"The government shouldn't be in a hurry and they will try and make money with this sale to minimise the cost to taxpayers," said Jose Lizan, fund manager at Auriga Global Investors, who added he had sold Bankia shares in recent weeks.